matebence/OAuth/README.md

 ## What is OpenID?
 OpenID is an extension of OAuth.
 Where OAuth does the authentication part and OpenID holds user information like id or username.

+    OAuth is about accessing APIs and OpenID is about identifying the users

 OAuth issues
 - Access tokens

 Openid connect issues
  - Id tokens

-		With other words OAuth is about accessing APIs and OpenID is about identifying the users

 ## Real world example